-When a motorized door is opening or closing there needs to be a way for the motorized leaf to pick up the trailing leaves.
-This is done by either pickup brackets or a cable system.
-These also keep your hangar door leaves secure when the door is closed.
+When a motorized bottom rolling hangar door is opening or closing, the motorized leaf must be able to “pick up” the trailing leaves.
+This can be accomplished using either pickup brackets or a cable system.

 The Standard: Pickup Bracket System

 Pickup brackets are staggered on each door leaf.
-When the motorized leaf known as the drive leaf is about to bypass each idle leaf, the pickup bracket will ensure it’s picked up and carried.
-The process is reversed when closing the door.
+As the motorized leaf — known as the drive leaf — approaches each idle leaf, the pickup bracket engages to collect and carry it.
+The process works in reverse when closing the door.

-Pickup brackets may be preferred when there is limited space behind or between the doors, when the doors are short (under 40 feet), and when cost is critical.
-The bracket is positioned at a minimum of 8ft high to prevent injury or hazards.
+Pickup brackets are often preferred when space behind or between the doors is limited, when door leaves are smaller than 30’×30′, or when cost is a major consideration.
+For safety, brackets are installed at a minimum height of 9 ft to prevent injury or hazards.

 Upgraded Option: Cable Systems

-Cable systems require more spacing between the door leaves to accommodate the sheave brackets and wire rope.
+Cable systems require additional spacing between door leaves to accommodate the sheave brackets and wire rope.
+After installation, allow time for the door and cable system to settle, then AeroDoor or the service crew will need to perform an initial cable stretch adjustment.

 Pricing & Use Case Comparison